Thanks to burgeoning ADHD awareness, individuals and couples worldwide are seeking ADHD Couple Therapy.

 ADHD-related challenges underlie many of the issues that bring couples to therapy—money, sex, chore-sharing, co-parenting.
-Yet, they are too often seen as typical “couples troubles” and nothing to do with this neurogenetic brain condition.
+Yet, they are too often misperceived as typical “couples troubles” —nothing to do with this neurogenetic brain condition.

 - Couple therapists who lack the ability to recognize or factor in ADHD contributors to relationship distress.

-- Individual therapists who might understand Adult ADHD but lack the ability to provide couple therapy in an equitable fashion, one that does not simply recruit the partner as a “helper” to the ADHD partner.
+- Individual therapists who might understand Adult ADHD but lack the ability to provide couple therapy in an equitable fashion.
+That is, one that does not simply recruit the partner as a “helper” to the ADHD partner.

 - Therapists of any type who underestimate the role of neurobiology in dysfunctional behaviors and couple dynamics.

 The results?
-Clients might seem to improve functioning for a while; but the minute therapy stops, all progress stops, too.
+Clients might seem to improve functioning for a while.
+The minute therapy stops, however, all progress stops, too.

 That’s the best-case scenario.
 What is the worst case?

-We created this book to guide couple therapists in identifying and working successfully with these clients.
+We created this book to guide therapists in identifying and working successfully with these clients.

-Moreover, our therapeutic interventions stand to help even greater numbers of people—individuals struggle with similar behaviors yet do not fully qualify for the ADHD diagnosis.
+Moreover, our interventions stand to help even greater numbers of people.
+That includes individuals struggling with similar behaviors but who do not fully qualify for the ADHD diagnosis.

 A Nuts and Bolts Guide

-Excellent professional guides describe the theory and evidence.
-We refer to many of them.
-This “nuts and bolts” book, however, is designed to help you to immediately start benefiting from these strategies.
+Excellent professional guides describe Adult ADHD theory and evidence.
+We refer to them.
+But we designed this “nuts and bolts” book to help you to immediately start benefiting from these strategies.

 - Adult ADHD specialists gain a roadmap for carefully expanding treatment to include a client’s romantic partner.

-- Individual therapists gain the knowledge to recognize Adult ADHD in their client and adopt the best practices for helping these clients in their relationships.
+- Individual therapists gain the knowledge to recognize Adult ADHD in their clients and adopt the best practices for helping with their relationships.